Lorenzo Bracciale

 Medical Device Security & Digital Health

 Healthcare is where a failure costs the most.
 I have measured how (in)secure the medical devices national health services actually buy, traced vulnerabilities and misconfigurations across the Italian medical landscape, down to the regional electronic health record, and probed real devices on the bench.
-I also work on the constructive side: telemedicine, the national health record I teach, and privacy-preserving reuse of clinical data.
+Recent work looks at security-by-design for medical devices and privacy-preserving reuse of FHIR healthcare data.
 I help steer Cyber4Health.

 Field work in the Galápagos